-

 Motorists should expect both northbound and southbound CR 951/Collier Boulevard travel lanes to shift from Business Circle South to I-75 to create work zones for crews to construct the elevated roadway.

 Motorists should expect the outside right turn lane from southbound SR 951 to westbound SR 84/Davis Boulevard closed.
 Drivers can continue to turn right from the remaining open turn lane.
-This closure is needed for crews to begin work for the force main and bridge foundation installation and will remain in place through job completion.
+This closure is needed for crews to begin work for the bridge foundation installation and will remain in place through job completion.

 Pedestrians should expect a sidewalk closure along SR 84 (Davis Boulevard) just west of SR 951 (Collier Boulevard) and along SR 951 (Collier Boulevard) between SR 84 (Davis Boulevard) and Business Circle North.
 Pedestrians may use SR 84 (Davis Boulevard) to Market Street to Business Circle South to access SR 951 (Collier Boulevard).